Reenacttv: 30 lines / 60 seconds

 Reenacttv: 30 lines / 60 seconds was a reenactment of John Logie Baird’s collaboration with the BBC of July 14th 1930 to produce the UK’s first TV drama, specifically the broadcast of a version of Luigi Pirandello’s The Man with the Flower in his Mouth to less than 30 Baird televisors in the UK, Dublin and Porto.

 The performance was at the Kunsthalle Project Space, Vienna from March 3-9 2013 and then at the National TV Archives, Hilversum, on April 19 2013.

-There will be a performance at the National Media Museum in Bradford, followed by a paper at the Archaeologies of Film and Media at the University of Bradford in September 2014.
+There was a further performance at the National Media Museum in Bradford, followed by a paper at the Archaeologies of Film and Media at the University of Bradford in September 2014.

 ► Aims of project: